AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/wdin.md

 # What do I need?
 <!-- {: .no_toc } -->

+## Ingredients

-A necessary ingredient is a raster Digital Elevation/Terrain Model.
-(DEM/DTM).
+A raster Digital Elevation/Terrain Model (DEM/DTM) is necessary.

 Hereafter; depending of the processing strategy the needs are slightly different.